 The Cafeteria Manager must approve all food items, beverage and snacks sales offered to the students in the school campus through the school operating hours including fundraisers.

-Nutrition Education and Promotion: American Youth Academy aims to teach, encourage, and support healthy eating habits in students.
-Students will receive nutritional education and engage in a nutritional promotion that:
+Nutrition Education and Promotion: American Youth Academy aims to teach, encourage, and support healthy eating habits by students.
+Students will receive a nutritional education and engage in a nutritional promotion that:

 - Is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health;

 - Is part of not only healthy educational classes, but also classroom instruction in subjects such as math, science, language arts, social studies and elective subjects using a theme based, integrative approach;